Novoa (Spanish footballer): Managerial career

-After retiring Novoa started working as a coach, being named manager of first club Sporting's B-team in 1963.
+After retiring Novoa started working as a coach, being named manager of first club Sporting's B-team in 1973.
 For the 1979–80 season, he was named in charge of the first team.

 Novoa left in June 1980, but returned to the Rojiblancos in March 1982, replacing Vicente Miera.
 After the first team appointed Vujadin Boškov as manager, he moved down to manage the reserves for a second spell.

-Novoa return to the reins of the first team in 1984, as Boškov left for Ascoli Calcio.
+He returned to the reins of the first team in 1984, as Boškov left for Ascoli Calcio.
 In April 1988, after the club decided not to renew his contract, he accepted an offer of another club he represented as a player, Celta.

 Novoa was sacked by Celta in December 1989, and was appointed manager of another top tier club, Real Burgos CF, the following July.
 He left the club in 1992 for fellow league team RCD Espanyol.

-Novoa was dismissed by the Catalans in May 1993, with his side subsequently suffering relegation.
+He was dismissed by the Catalans in May 1993, with his side subsequently suffering relegation.
 He only returned to coaching duties in January 1996, taking over Sporting for a third spell.

 Novoa was named in charge of Segunda División B side Málaga CF midway through the 1996–97 campaign, replacing sacked Pepe Cayuela.
 He left the club in May 1997, and eventually returned to Sporting in December; with the club seriously threatened with relegation, he left the following March.

-Novoa subsequently coached the Asturias autonomous team from 2000 to 2002 before retiring.
+He subsequently coached the Asturias autonomous team from 2000 to 2002 before retiring.
 He ended his career as the manager who was in charge of Sporting the most times, with a total of 371 games; 230 of them in the main category.

+Death

+Novoa died in July 2026, at the age of 82.